hemangsk/Gravity/_posts/2017-08-15-Emily-Dickinson-never-stops-to-surprise-me.markdown

 >
 >-- *First stanza of "Success is counted sweetest".*

 I think there is a point in our life that we all realise that, yes, everything works on a relative scale - if there is no bitterness, we couldn't qualify anything as sweet.
-Yet, every time I read these lines, I am amazed how it's so beautifully written down by Dickinson.
+Yet, every time I read these lines, I am amazed how the words and rhythm are so beautifully orchestrated by Emily Dickinson.

 On Fame: